 The pressing need of the society to obtain sufficient food of good nutritious quality cannot be imagined without giving due emphasis to soil.
 The concept of food security will be realized only if we maintain a healthy and productive soil ecosystem (Lal, 2013).
-The research trends in the past few years have been focused more on the food production and processing rather than on
+The research trends in the past few years

 The food production comes under umbrella of the ecosystem services of the soil.
-As a matter of fact, an ecosystem is a broad concept; it has to multidisciplinary in order to include the key contribution each discipline offers towards the services they provide.
+As a matter of fact, an ecosystem is a broad concept; it has to multi-disciplinary in order to include the key contribution each discipline offers towards the services they provide.
 The idea is to formulate an integrated approach of the services by connecting the linked disciplines (Millennium Ecosystem Assessment, 2005).